 When I think of Barcelona, Antoni Gaudi will always come to mind.
 More popularly known as Gaudí, he’s the key architect behind the iconic, forever-being-worked-on Sagrada Familia (it’ll be completed in 2026 but meanwhile, you can visit my article featuring it).

 Gaudí is also the designer of the most famous works in Barcelona, including Park Güell and Casa Milà.

-When I was in Barcelona for 3 days (too short!), due to lack of time, my travel companion and I decided on Casa Batlló over Casa Milà.
+When my friend and I were in Barcelona for 3 days (too short!), due to limited time, we had to choose between Casa Mila or Casa Batllo.
+In the end, we decided upon Casa Batllo and I was so glad to choose it.
 On the first two days that we tried to visit, Casa Batlló was unexpectedly closed from 2pm onwards.
-Finally, we got in on the 3rd morning.[aesop_quote type=”pull” background=”#282828″ text=”#333″ width=”320px” height=”auto” align=”left” size=”2″ quote=”The strange, fascinating house with plenty of curves, wavy lines, and much thought put in” parallax=”on” direction=”left”]
+Finally, we got in on the 3rd morning.

 The local name of Casa Batlló is Casa dels ossos (House of Bones), aptly named because the front of the building is a strange facade, with protruding balconies in the shape of skulls.
-A mosaic of colored glass fragments and ceramic discs were plastered on the wall.
+A mosaic of colored glass fragments and ceramic discs are plastered on the wall.
 Colors used on this facade were inspired by colors found in coral.